Vanderbilt Commodores football

 The Vanderbilt Commodores football program represents Vanderbilt University in the sport of American football.
 The Commodores compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) within the Southeastern Conference (SEC).
 They are led by head coach Clark Lea.
 Vanderbilt plays their home games at FirstBank Stadium, located on the university's Nashville, Tennessee campus.

 History

 Vanderbilt adopted the nickname the Commodores after the 1897 season.
 2025 marks the one hundred and thirty-sixth season for Vanderbilt football, the team has played in 1,346 games with a record of 625–671–50 (.483).
 The Commodores play in the Southeastern Conference (SEC), Vanderbilt has an all-time SEC record of 148–461–17 (.250).
 All conferences Vanderbilt has played in, SoCon, SIAA, and SEC total records are 295–499–32 (.377).
-Vanderbilt has had no seasons with at least ten wins.
-The most wins in a single football season is nine, happening four times, the last being 2013.
+The most wins in a single football season was nine, happening four times, the last being 2013.
+In 2025, the Commodores won 10 games in the regular season.
 Vanderbilt has had eight undefeated seasons, the last being 1944.